 Festival Quartiers Danses

-The first mission of the Quartiers Danses Festival is to democratize contemporary dance by making it more accessible to all audiences in traditional and unusual venues, and by offering shows that are presented by local, national and international artists using a multidisciplinary approach of original dance that comprises show distribution, performances, installations, films, exhibits, meetings, discussions, and, finally, cultural mediation workshops.
-Its second mission is to support all forms and hybrids of original dance.
+The Festival Quartiers Danses has made its mission to democratize contemporary dance in all its forms and hybrids by making it more accessible to all audiences in traditional and unusual venues.
+The FQD primarily presents shows from local artists, but also frequently invites national and international creators.
+It adopts a multidisciplinary approach to original dance that comprises presentation, performances, installations, films, exhibits, meetings, discussions, and, last but not least, cultural mediation workshops.

 1. Promoting artistic diversity

-Convinced that dance is a universal language that speaks to all of us, the festival welcomes artists of all generations – emerging talents and renowned contemporary choreographers alike – and diversity.
-Quartiers Danses presents debut works, works in progress or new versions (creative laboratories) and reconstructed performances from the choreographic heritage, sometimes performed by pre-professionals.
+Convinced that dance is a universal language that speaks to all of us, the Festival seeks to include artists of all generations (emerging talents and renowned contemporary choreographers alike), of all genders, of all cultures, and of all horizons (differently mentally- and physically-abled, Indigenous, and under-represented artists).
+The FQD presents debut works, works in progress or new versions (creative laboratories), and reconstructed performances from the choreographic heritage; sometimes performed by pre-professionals.

 2. Encouraging artistic development

-The festival affords an enviable visibility to local and international artists.
-Exchanges with other cities, provinces and countries are organized to promote Quebec dance performers, choreographers and directors.
+The festival affords enviable visibility to local and international artists.
+Exchanges with other cities, provinces, and countries are organized to promote Quebec dance performers, choreographers, and directors.